Province of Cádiz: Beaches

 Some of these beaches are relatively wild and far from big urban areas.
 One of the attractions of the area is its contrast to the mass tourism on the Mediterranean coast.
 There are extensive nature reserves in the region and the unspoilt feel of the area is heightened by the presence of wild animals including cows and horses on many stretches of beach.

 The Costa de la Luz has traditionally been a popular destination for Spaniards wanting to enjoy the beach while avoiding the stifling heat of the Mediterranean Coast, although until recently this largely unspoilt Atlantic coastline was little known to foreign visitors.
 One of the factors that brought the region to the attention of foreign holidaymakers was the growing realisation that its Southern reaches are one of the world's best locations for wind sports.

-Tarifa, located on the Strait of Gibraltar at the southernmost point of mainland Europe, has become Europe's foremost kitesurfing destination due to the area's unique wind phenomena, reliably sunny summer weather and the variety of beaches at locations such as Los Canos de Meca, Bolonia, Punta Paloma and, most famously, Playa de Los Lances where in the summer months you will often see over 1,000 kites in the air.
+Tarifa, located on the Strait of Gibraltar at the southernmost point of mainland Europe, has become Europe's kitesurfing destination as a result of the area's wind phenomena, sunny summer weather and the variety of beaches, such as Los Caños de Meca, Bolonia, Punta Paloma, and especially Playa de Los Lances, where in the summer months over 1,000 kites are often seen in the air.
 The local economy has benefited significantly from the wind sport explosion: there are more than 50 kite schools in Tarifa and hundreds of shops, bars and hotels serving the many thousands of kitesurfers who visit every year.